What is BIQE Archive

 Batch processing

-Our BIQE Archive version is for those who want to digitally preserve the paper version for the future.
+Our BIQE Archive version is for those who want to preserve the paper version for the future digitally.

-This pre- and post-processing software uses a batch process, i.e. you process a few pages of a book/document and apply it to the whole document or book in batch.
+This pre- and post-processing software uses a batch process, i.e., you process a few pages of a book or document and apply the result to the whole document or book in a batch.

 Pre- and postprocessing software in one